GoreLab/Tocochromanol_Prediction/Codes/README.md

 ## Overview
 This folder has all R codes to perform the analysis in "paper_title".
 All data analyses were performed in R version 3.5.0 in linux OS (high-spec machine for computation), while a few post-hoc visualization (such as making plots based on the predicted values) were executed in R version 4.1.2 in windows OS.
 All codes were developed by Ryokei Takana, expect for the "0.1-MyFun_BoxcoxFunction.R" that was originally developed by Christine Diepenbrock.

 ## Codes to create data files from raw data files for the downstream statistical analyses
 #### 0.1-MyFun_BoxcoxFunction.R
 This R code has a function for the Box-Cox transformation, including an optimization of the convinient lambda value.
 This function was used in Wu et al. (in prep) for the tocochromanol phenotypes in Ames panel, and therfore we applied the same method to the phenotypes in the 282 panel.

+#### 0.3-Functions_for_MTM.R
+This R code has a function to run the multi-trait model, which is used in "4.4-Mtm_UseSomeGenes.R"

 #### 1.1-MakeAmesPhenoData.R / 1.2-MakeGbPhenoData.R
 These two R codes create files of tocochromanol phenotypes: transformed and untransformed BLUE (for Ames panel) or BLUP (for the 282 panel) values, convinient lambda values, and the sample ID correspondence between phenotype and genotype data.